Azure/azure-iot-sdk-c/iothub_client/samples/iothub_client_device_twin_and_methods_sample/readme.md

        static const char* connectionString = "HostName=..."
        ```

-5. In **Solution Explorer**, right-click the project IoTHub_Samples\iothub_client_sample_device_method, click **Debug**, and then click **Start new instance** to build and run the sample.
+5. In **Solution Explorer**, right-click the project IoTHub_Samples\iothub_client_device_twin_and_methods_sample, click **Debug**, and then click **Start new instance** to build and run the sample.

-6. As the client is running it will respond with a '200' message to any device method invoked.
-If you want to try and test different types of methods, you can adapt the function DeviceMethodCallback.
+6. As the client is running it will receive the current complete Twin json content, as well as send an update to the reported properties.

 [lnk-setup-iot-hub]: ../../../doc/setup_iothub.md